Post

 • Dashboard Cracking

-• Description/Symptoms: Cracks on dashboard surface, especially in areas exposed to sunlight
+• Description/Symptoms: Cracks forming on the dashboard, especially in areas exposed to direct sunlight.

 • Recalls: None Found